A Critical Review of Impacts of Greenhouse Gas Emissions on the U.S. Climate: Lawsuit alleging violation of Federal Advisory Committee Act

-A lawsuit filed in August by the Union of Concerned Scientists (UCS) and the Environmental Defense Fund against the DOE and EPA as a whole, and individual defendants Wright, Zeldin and the members of the Climate Working Group.
+A lawsuit filed in August 2025 by the Union of Concerned Scientists (UCS) and the Environmental Defense Fund against the DOE and EPA as a whole, and individual defendants Wright, Zeldin and the members of the Climate Working Group.
 The suit alleges that the manner in which the report was compiled behind closed doors was in violation of the 1972 Federal Advisory Committee Act which requires federal advisory committees to maintain balanced memberships, and operate in a public and transparent fashion.
 A written statement by the UCS described the report as "anti-science", and a "flawed product put forward as an official U.S. government document."

 The DOE decided to disband the group rather than face the lawsuit, but Curry said they would continue outside the government, and planned to answer comments made on the report.
 The plaintiffs asked the judge for a "preliminary injunction and a stay, or, in the alternative, for summary judgment" against the DOE.

+On 30 January 2026, a federal judge ruled that the DOE (but not the EPA) violated the law, as it had "failed to hold open meetings or assemble a balance of viewpoints, as the law requires".